Mike Pence Claims He Was Bitten By A Horse So Hard He Almost Passed Out, Farm Manager Says It Didn’t Happen

 “I just gritted my teeth and smiled, because you know what?
 In our line of work, you’re going to get bit sometimes, but you keep fighting forward.
 And we did,” he said.

-Farm manager Dermot Ryan, who was there that day, says no such thing happened.
-Describing American Pharaoh as a “sweet,” Ryan says that biting someone would be completely out of character for the horse.
+Farm manager Dermot Ryan, who was there that day, said no such thing happened.
+Describing American Pharaoh as “sweet,” Ryan said that biting someone would be completely out of character for the horse.

 “If he gave someone a nasty bite, I’d know it,” Ryan said.

-Ryan did, however, note that he was “very honored” to have met Pence and that Pence’s visit to the farm was “very pleasant.”
+Ryan did note, however, that he was “very honored” to have met Pence and that the vice president’s visit to the farm was “very pleasant.”

-Similarly, Horse Racing Nation wrote at the time of Pence’s visit to American Pharaoh’s new home.
+Similarly, Horse Racing Nation wrote about Pence’s visit to American Pharaoh’s new home.
 The magazine did not mention the alleged bite.

-Meanwhile, the story of the bite comes and goes from Pence’s later re-tellings of what happened that day.
-At a stop by a Versailles, Kentucky baker later that day, Pence mentioned the visit to the farm but didn’t mention the purported bite.
-However, speaking to the Governor’s Derby Eve Gala in May, Pence did mention the alleged bite.
+The story of the bite comes and goes from Pence’s re-tellings of what happened that day.
+At a stop at a Versailles, Kentucky baker later that day, the vice president mentioned the visit to the farm but didn’t mention the purported bite.
+However, speaking at the Governor’s Derby Eve Gala in May, he did mention the alleged bite.

-Last week, as reported by The Inquisitr, Mike Pence’s boss, Donald Trump, mistakenly referred to him as “Mike Pounce.”
+Whether or not American Pharaoh bit the vice president remains unclear.
+However, Pence may have more things to worry about.
+Just last week, as reported by The Inquisitr, Donald Trump — Pence’s boss — mistakenly referred to him as “Mike Pounce.”